horazont/aioxmpp/README.rst

 * The development MUC at ``aioxmpp@conference.zombofant.net``.
 Pull requests announced in the MUC are also welcome!
-Note that the MUC is set persistent, but nevertheless there may not always be people around.
+Note that the MUC is set persistent, but nevertheless, there may not always be people around.
 If in doubt, use the mailing list instead.

 * Open or comment on an issue or post a pull request on `GitHub
   <https://github.com/horazont/aioxmpp/issues>`_.